meirwah/awesome-incident-response/README.md

 * [PSRecon](https://github.com/gfoss/PSRecon/) - PSRecon gathers data from a remote Windows host using PowerShell (v2 or later), organizes the data into folders, hashes all extracted data, hashes PowerShell and various system properties, and sends the data off to the security team.
 The data can be pushed to a share, sent over email, or retained locally.
 * [FastIR Collector](https://github.com/SekoiaLab/Fastir_Collector) - FastIR Collector is a tool that collects different artefacts on live Windows systems and records the results in csv files.
 With the analyses of these artefacts, an early compromise can be detected.
 * [DumpIt](http://www.moonsols.com/resources/) - DumpIt is used to generate a physical memory dump of Windows machines.
 It works with both x86 (32-bits) and x64 (64-bits) machines.
+* [AChoir](https://github.com/OMENScan/AChoir) - Achoir is a framework/scripting tool to standardize and simplify the process of scripting live acquisition utilities for Windows.

 ### Other Tools